jonsagara/Sid/README.md

 # Sid: `Stopwatch` in `IDisposable`

 This is a simple class that contains a `System.Diagnostics.Stopwatch`.
 The constructor starts the `Stopwatch`, and the `Dispose` method stops it.
-By default, the elapsed time is written to the console, though you can customized that by passing an `Action<string, TimeSpan>` argument to the constructor.
+By default, the elapsed time is written to the console, though you can customize that by passing an `Action<string, TimeSpan>` argument to the constructor.

 # Usage